LiskArchive/lisk-sdk/README.md

 <a href="https://david-dm.org/LiskHQ/lisk"><img src="https://david-dm.org/LiskHQ/lisk.svg" alt="Dependency Status"></a>
 <a href="https://david-dm.org/LiskHQ/lisk/?type=dev"><img src="https://david-dm.org/LiskHQ/lisk/dev-status.svg" alt="devDependency Status"></a>

 Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
-The official documentation about the whole ecosystem can be found https://lisk.io/.
+The official documentation about the whole ecosystem can be found in https://lisk.io/documentation.

-Lisk Core is the program that implements the [Lisk Protocol](https://lisk.io/documentation/the-lisk-protocol/introduction).
+Lisk Core is the program that implements the [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
 In other words, Lisk Core is what every machine needs to set-up in order to run a node that allows for participation in the network.

-This document details how to install Lisk Core.
+This document details how to install Lisk Core from source, but there are two other ways to participate in the network: [binaries](https://docs.liskdev.net/documentation/lisk-core/setup/pre-install/binary) and [Docker images](https://docs.liskdev.net/documentation/lisk-core/setup/pre-install/docker).
 If you have satisfied the requirements from the Pre-Installation section, you can jumpt directly to the next section [Installation Steps](https://github.com/LiskHQ/lisk#installation-steps).

 ## Pre-Installation